 NOTE: Since this article was written the General Permitted Development Order has been amended to enable the residential conversion of agricultural buildings.
-For completely up-to-date and fully comprehensive coverage of the changes of use that are now authorised by the GPDO, and the way in which these are (or should be) handled by Local Planning Authorities, we would strongly recommend readers to obtain a copy of the author’s new book on the subject - ”A PRACTICAL GUIDE TO PERMITTED CHANGES OF USE” published by Bath Publishing in October 2015.
+For completely up-to-date and fully comprehensive coverage of the changes of use that are now authorised by the GPDO, and the way in which these are (or should be) handled by Local Planning Authorities, we would strongly recommend readers to obtain a copy of the author’s new book on the subject - ”A PRACTICAL GUIDE TO PERMITTED CHANGES OF USE” the Third Edition of which was published by Bath Publishing in October 2019.
 You can order your copy by clicking on the link on the left-hand sidebar of this page.

 Can I ask you about a problem people sometimes come across when they find just the right home out in the country, but it has an agricultural tie on it – a planning condition which says it can only be occupied by someone “wholly or mainly occupied in agriculture”?
 How can they overcome that problem?

 First of all, it’s no good thinking you can get round it by just doing a little bit of ‘hobby farming’ – keeping a few chickens or goats.
 What these agricultural occupancy conditions mean is that the family’s main earner must make their living from agriculture.
 It must form the larger part of their income.
 You will be in breach of this condition if you don’t derive most of your income from some form of agriculture.